johnaweiss/HTML-Micro-Templating/readme.md

 ## Grouping

-MT features grouping with metadata.
-This enables to create a header-template to display above each of multiple groups in the same container, based on the same template, each with a different dataset.
+MT offers an alternate container style which makes separate groups, for different datasets with the same layout.
+This enables to create a header-template to display above each of multiple groups in the same page, based on the same template, each with a different dataset.
 For example: Artist template with groups: Sculptors, Painters.
 Dev can enter metadata into container to display in each group header.
 That metadata will get loaded into each group-header.

 To show the header-template above a group, the group container must have the `mt-header` attribute, pointing to the header template.